DataDevoted/Python-Full-Course/README.md

-# Python Interactive Playground and Handy Reference Guide
+# Full Python Course and Handy Reference Guide

 ## Table of Contents